-Third, classroom and subject teachers also have a responsibility to identify potential additional needs and communicate this to parents, the ISRM educational leadership (management) and the Support Department (a team of dedicated support staff and experts within the school) for further evaluation and support interventions.
-Training in special educational needs and provisions is part of continuing professional development of all staff and experts (e.g., psychologists, pedagogues) are available as a resource and may be contacted by staff, students and parents.
+Third, classroom and subject teachers also have a responsibility to identify potential needs for educational support and communicate their observations to parents, the ISRM educational leadership and the Support Department (a team of dedicated support staff and experts within the school) for further evaluation.
+Training in special educational needs and provisions is part of continuing professional development of all staff.
+Such training takes place in school at least once a year during Induction Week at the beginning of the year, but may be arranged during the year if needs or opportunities arise.
+Psychologists are available in the school at all time and may be used as a resource by staff, students and parents.